 - a.
 As of March 31, 2023, 65% of the Personnel budget is spent.
 This means that \$133,825 of the total MHRSO Personnel budget of \$206,249 is spent.
 This is slightly below budget due to: - The work performed for and charged to the Community Development Department for aid with various other requested services outside of the MHRSO program, such as aid with the CSFRA, as well as BMR and Affordable Housing inquiries. - b.
-As of March 31, 2023, 18% of the Non-Personnel budget is spent and a further 45% encumbered.
-This means that \$16,473 of the total Non-Personnel budget of \$92,567 is spent.
-This low level is mainly caused by: - Certain service providers bill on a quarterly basis, and certain invoices for this past quarter will be received in the next quarter of Fiscal Year 2022-23. - To date, fewer than anticipated petitions have been filed, resulting in less-thanbudgeted Hearing Officer and Facilitator fees. - c.
-As of March 31, 2023, 100% of the Interfund Expenditures and Transfers budget of \$50,010 has been charged.
+As of March 31, 2023, 18% of the non-personnel budget is spent and a further 45% encumbered.
+This means that \$16,473 of the total non-personnel budget of \$92,567 is spent.
+This low level is mainly caused by: - Certain service providers bill on a quarterly basis, and certain invoices for this past quarter will be received in the next quarter of FY 2022/2023. - To date fewer than anticipated petitions have been filed, resulting in less-thanbudgeted Hearing Officer and Facilitator fees.

+c.
+As of March 31, 2023, 100% of the interfund expenditures and transfers budget for \$50,010 has been charged.
 It is the City's practice to post these expenditures in December as this reflects halfway through the fiscal year.

-This presents the following expenditures as part of the overall MHRSO budget of \$641,825.
+This presents the following expenditures as part of the overall MHRSO budget of \$641,825: